ecmwf/ecflow/docs/ug/glossary.rst

             edit ECF_FILES /home/ecmwf/emos/def/o/%FILE_DIR:ECFfiles%

-      The search can be reversed, by adding a variable ECF_FILES_LOOKUP, with a value of "prune_leaf" ( from ecflow 4.12.0).
+      The search can be reversed, by adding a variable **ECF_FILES_LOOKUP**, with a value of "prune_leaf" ( from ecflow 4.12.0).
 Then ecFlow will use the following search pattern.

          #. /home/ecmwf/emos/def/o/ECFfiles/o/12/fc/model.ecf
          #. /home/ecmwf/emos/def/o/ECFfiles/o/12/model.ecf
          #. /home/ecmwf/emos/def/o/ECFfiles/o/model.ecf
          #. /home/ecmwf/emos/def/o/ECFfiles/model.ecf

-      However please be aware this will also affect the search in ECF_HOME
+      However please be aware this will also affect the search in :term:`ECF_HOME`

-     * **ECF_HOME**: Thirdly it searchs for the script in reverse order using ECF_HOME (i.e like ECF_FILES).
+     * :term:`ECF_HOME`: Thirdly it searches for the script in reverse order using :term:`ECF_HOME` (i.e like ECF_FILES).
 If this fails, than the :term:`task` is placed into the :term:`aborted` state.
 We can check that file can be located before loading the suites into the server.

-     Note: The addition of variable with a name ECF_FILES_LOOKUP and value 'prune_leaf', affects the search in BOTH ECF_FILES and ECF_HOME
+     Note: The addition of variable with a name **ECF_FILES_LOOKUP** and value 'prune_leaf', affects the search in BOTH **ECF_FILES** and :term:`ECF_HOME`

+     See also:

          * :ref:`tutorial-checking-job-creation`
          * :py:class:`ecflow.Defs.check_job_creation`